HimanshuNaik19/Blog-Platform/README.md

 4. Push to the branch (\`git push origin feature/amazing-feature\`)
 5. Open a Pull Request

+# 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🆘 Support

 For support and questions: